-FDA-approved test for routine cervical cancer screening at 3-year intervals in all individuals ≥21 years with a cervix.
-Acceptable test for routine cervical cancer screening at 3-year intervals in all individuals 25-65 years with a cervix; the preferred test for this group is Human Papillomavirus (HPV), High Risk with 16 and 18 Genotype by Nucleic Acid Amplification (NAA), ThinPrep (3003005).
+FDA-approved test for routine cervical cancer screening at 3-year intervals in all individuals ≥21 years of age with a cervix.
+Acceptable test for routine cervical cancer screening at 3-year intervals in all individuals 25-65 years of age with a cervix; the preferred test for this group is Human Papillomavirus (HPV), High Risk with 16 and 18 Genotype by Nucleic Acid Amplification (NAA), ThinPrep (3003005).

 New York DOH Approval Status

 Cervical specimen in a ThinPrep Pap Test collection kit, broom kit (ARUP Supply #12587) or brush/spatula kit (ARUP Supply #40624) available online through eSupply using ARUP Connect™ or contact ARUP Client Services at (800) 522-2787.
 For specific instructions refer to Specimen Collection and Handling.

 Transport cervical specimen in the original collection kit.